mattjlewis/diozero/docs/docs/8_internals/98_Releases.md

 + Switched to non-daemon threads
 * Changed DiozeroScheduler to only create a single (scheduled) thread pool - the cached thread pool was blocking the JVM from terminating for 60 seconds
 + Improvements to DigitalOutputDevice on-off loops

+## 1.2.1

++ Tweaked mmap for 64-bit systems - map pointer was an int, changed to long
++ mmap int buffer is volatile to ensure main memory is written
++ DigitalOutputDevice on-off loop enhancements courtesy of Greg Flurry
++ gpio chardev cleanup improvements

+## 1.2.2

++ I2C readWrite support with pigpio provider